EduGonO/notes/notes/paragraphs on conceptual art.md

 - ---

-*Conceptual art is good only when the idea is good.*
+> Conceptual art is good only when the idea is good.

+⠀

 **conceptual art:** idea or concept as the most important aspect of the work.
 - not theoretical or illustrative of theories but intuitive, involved with all types of mental processes and purposeless.